-(1978; 108 minutes; rated PG; directed by Jeremy Paul Kagen and starring Richard Dreyfuss, Susan Ansbach, Bonnie Bedelia and F. Murray Abraham)
+(1978; 108 minutes; rated R; directed by Jeremy Paul Kagen and starring Richard Dreyfuss, Susan Ansbach, Bonnie Bedelia and F. Murray Abraham)

 A DIFFERENT STORY EVERY TIME ABOUT HIS CAST

 “The Big Fix” is a somewhat disjointed film.
-It tries to be funny (and is); it tries to make a social statement (and does); and in the end it tells a story very well.
-However, the first two components drag down the last, since each alone would have been better served as its own film.
+It tries to be funny (and is); it tries to make a social statement (and does); and in the end it tells a story (very well).
+However, the first two components together drag down the last, since each alone would have been better served as its own film.

-“The Big Fix” is the story of “Moses Wine” (played by Richard Dreyfuss), who is a somewhat burned out activist from the 1960s who’s working as a private eye on pedestrian cases such as divorces and process serving.
+“The Big Fix” is the story of Richard Dreyfuss’ “Moses Wine,” who is a somewhat burned out activist from the 1960s who’s working as a private eye on pedestrian cases such as divorces and process serving.
 He’s called in by a political campaign to try to find out who is trying it smear it with association with an Abby Hoffman-type activist who remains a fugitive nearly a decade after the radical movement fizzled.